JULIETTA GUERRA

 expression and the beauty of the handmade.

-Showcased at El Paseo Fashion Week 2025
+El Paseo Fashion Week 2025

 The biomaterials acted as extensions of the body and the silhouette, positioned as collars, cuffs, or layered details that reinforced the collection’s visual language.
 Their presence on the catwalk introduced a dialogue between impermanence, texture, and wearability, aligning with my vision of fashion as a living.